LibraryCarpentry/lc-python-intro/episodes/02-variables.md

 NameError: name 'eye_color' is not defined
 ```

-- The last line of an error message is usually the most informative.
+The last line of an error message is usually the most informative.
+In this case it tells us that the `eye_color` variable is not defined.
+NameErrors often refer to variables that haven't been assigned yet.
-- We will look at error messages in detail [later](05-error-messages).

 :::::::::::::::::::::::::::::::::::::::::  callout

 ## Variables Persist Between Cells

-Variables defined in one cell exist in all other cells once executed,
-so the relative location of cells in the notebook do not matter
+Variables defined in one cell exist in all other cells once they have been executed, so the relative location of cells in the notebook do not matter.
+In other words if you execute a cell at the bottom of your notebook, the variables in the cell will be available afterwards in cells at the top of the notebook.
-(i.e., cells lower down can still affect those above).
-Remember: Notebook cells are just a way to organize a program:
+Notebook cells are a way to organize your code,
-as far as Python is concerned,
-all of the source code is one long set of instructions.
+but Python only cares about the order in which the code has been executed.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

 ## Variables can be used in calculations.

-- We can use variables in calculations just as if they were values.
-  - Remember, we assigned 42 to `age` a few lines ago.
+We can use variables in calculations just as if they were values.
+We assigned 42 to `age` a few lines ago, so we can reference that value within a new variable assignment.

 ```python
 age = age + 3